 Learn what Physical Therapist Aide education requirements there are.

-Those interested in being a Physical Therapist Aide may also be interested in:
+Those thinking about becoming a Physical Therapist Aide might also be interested in the following careers:

 Image Credit: Sgt.
 Courtney Richardson, 4th Fighter Wing Public Affairs via Public domain